 Theoretical training in the principles and application of radionuclide angiography, computed tomography angiography, magnetic resonance imaging, digital subtraction angiography, and invasive electrophysiological testing can be beneficial.
+Theoretical training may include remotely presented didactic teaching.
 Practical training in these areas is desirable if facilities and equipment, and qualified personnel are available.